patlichengine/pdsnd_github/README.md

 >### Date created:
-The project was created on 9th September, 2021
+This was created on 9th September, 2021

 ### Project Title
 The title of the project is Explore US Bikeshare project